PurwadhikaDev/AlphaGroup_JC_DS_OL_15_FinalProject/README.md

   - Olist can try using a 'cargo-sharing' system, where goods from multiple sellers going to customers within close proximity go into a single cargo vehicle.
   - Given that this is a major shift in shipping strategy, a pilot plan should be performed by the second month after the publishing of this notebook.
 At least 33% of cargo transports should use this system within one year of this notebook's publishing.
   - Offer "freight-free" promotions for bundles to further incentivize purchases.
-  - The goal is to cut the median freight cost-to-price ratio for the 'Potential' and 'Lost' clusters down by 25% by next year.
+  - The goal is to cut the median freight cost-to-price ratio for the 'Potential' and 'Lost' clusters down to the level of those in at least the 'Loyal Sellers' cluster by next year.

 ## Loyal Sellers & Champions: